SlingMaster/LighthouseIOT/README.md

 Firmware for the IOT Lighthouse and cross-platform software for control.
 The project combines a "Lighthouse" diorama with visual and sound accompaniment and the ability to control it remotely via WiFi.
 The firmware is compatible with the software for the "Javelin" lamp.
 Update via OTA.

 IOT Lighthouse can be controlled by the touch button built into the structure, remotely by software, and by sensors embedded in the "WiFi Robot007".
 The sound effects are selected to highlight the name of the effect and support the visual effects, mainly the sound of the sea for relaxation and humorous effects.
 Every hour during the day, the glass strikes.
+You can use this as an MP3 player.
+To do this, create an `MP3` folder on the SD card for the DFPlayer.
+For correct operation, at least one file must have `0001_` in its name.
+This is required for proper startup.
+Other files do not need to be renamed (DFPlayer documentation recommends the format `0001.mp3 ...
+3000.mp3`).

 ## Visual Effects: